Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Discussion

 \subsection{Why LSDR10 Outperforms PS1DR2}

 The most obvious difference between LSDR10 and PS1DR2 is wavelength coverage.
-LSDR10 incorporates WISE W1 and W2 mid-infrared photometry, which traces stellar mass and helps break color-redshift degeneracies, particularly for red galaxies at $z > 0.5$ where the 4000~\AA\ break shifts beyond the optical window.
-PS1DR2, with only optical $grizy$ bands, cannot distinguish between low-redshift red galaxies and high-redshift blue galaxies that share similar optical colors.
+LSDR10 incorporates WISE W1 and W2 mid-infrared photometry, which traces stellar mass and provides useful indirect constraints that help mitigate color-redshift degeneracies, particularly for red galaxies at $z > 0.5$ where the 4000~\AA\ break shifts beyond the optical window.
+PS1DR2, with only optical $g,r,i,z_{\mathrm{m}},y$ bands, cannot distinguish between low-redshift red galaxies and high-redshift blue galaxies that share similar optical colors.

 To address this limitation, we augmented PS1DR2 with unWISE infrared photometry.
-As shown in Table~\ref{tab:performance_summary}, adding W1/W2 bands significantly improves PS1DR2 performance from $\sigma_{\mathrm{NMAD}} = 0.0283$ to $0.0222$, representing a $\sim$22\% reduction in scatter.
-However, PS1DR2+unWISE still exhibits $\sigma_{\mathrm{NMAD}}$ approximately 1.45 times larger than LSDR10 ($\sigma_{\mathrm{NMAD}} = 0.0153$), even though both surveys now have infrared coverage.
+As shown in Table~\ref{tab:table1}, adding W1/W2 bands significantly improves PS1DR2 performance from $\sigma_{\mathrm{NMAD}} = 0.0283$ to $0.0222$, representing a $\sim$22\% reduction in scatter.
+We note that a significant wavelength gap ($\sim 1$--$3.4\,\mu$m) exists between the reddest optical bands (e.g., $z_{\mathrm{m}}$ or $y$) and WISE W1, so the 4000~\AA\ break cannot be directly tracked as it redshifts into the near-infrared.
+Rather than tracing this spectral feature, WISE provides indirect redshift constraints through the long optical-to-infrared color baseline (e.g., $z_{\mathrm{m}} - W1$) and the rest-frame near-infrared luminosity, which correlates with stellar mass and galaxy type.
+Filling this wavelength gap with near-infrared photometry, for example from future Euclid $YJH$ bands, would further improve photo-$z$ precision \citep{ilbert2008, desprez2020}.
+However, PS1DR2 + unWISE still exhibits $\sigma_{\mathrm{NMAD}}$ approximately 1.45 times larger than LSDR10 ($\sigma_{\mathrm{NMAD}} = 0.0153$), even though both surveys now have infrared coverage.
 This residual performance gap suggests that photometric depth plays a crucial role beyond wavelength coverage alone.
-LSDR10 achieves $5\sigma$ point-source depths of approximately 24.7, 23.9, and 23.0 mag in $g$, $r$, and $z$ bands, respectively, compared to 23.3, 23.2, and 22.3 mag for PS1DR2.
+LSDR10 achieves $5\sigma$ point-source depths of approximately 24.7, 23.9, and 23.0 mag in $g$, $r$, and $z_{\mathrm{m}}$ bands, respectively, compared to 23.3, 23.2, and 22.3 mag for PS1DR2.
 The deeper photometry provides more precise color measurements and reduces photometric uncertainties.